 There are some zaps that you will want to run for existing clients only.
 While there are many ways you can achieve this, effectively, for any of the above options you just need to switch the filter to "does not contain".
 The beauty of Zapier is (depending on your account), you can set up zaps for every possible scenario.

-For more Zapier help, please reach out to PI Support directly in the app or via firstname.lastname@example.org
+For more Zapier help, please reach out to Ignition Support directly in the app or via firstname.lastname@example.org